How It Works

 Excel processing follows the same two-layer architecture as PDF processing:- Native layer — The original

-.xlsxfile is rendered in a spreadsheet viewer for visual fidelity - Content layer — The parsed KDDB document contains a content node tree (
+.xlsxfile is rendered directly in the workbook viewer, an OOXML-based canvas viewer that draws the native spreadsheet bytes for visual fidelity - Content layer — The parsed KDDB document contains a content node tree (

 workbook → worksheet → row → cell) that holds tags, data objects, and extraction results